riyas2327/atlas-examples-terraform/ecs-blue-green/README.md

 Variables can either be passed as a command line `-var` switch (below approach) or defined in `terraform.tfvars`.
 If you'd like, you can also just hardcode the values into `foo.tf`.

+Next, follow the below steps to complete a blue/green deploy.

 ### V1 (Blue) Deploy

 Deploy your initial version of the application under the Blue group.
 Notice `blue_version` is set to `v1` and `blue_count` is set to `5` which will create 5 ECS task definitions at image version `v1`. `green_count` is set to `0` so it won't create any.